Junaid101/personal-website/src/content/blogposts/command-pattern-report-generation.md

 4. **Facilitates Undo/Redo or Retries**: If a report generation fails, the command can be re-executed or modified.
 5. **Improves Testability**: Commands are self-contained, making unit testing straightforward.

-## How the Command Pattern Works

-In the Command Pattern, the key components are:

-- **Command**: An interface or abstract class defining the `execute()` method.
-- **ConcreteCommand**: Implements the `execute()` method, specifying the action to perform.
-- **Invoker**: Triggers the command execution, often managing a queue or schedule.
-- **Receiver**: The component that performs the actual work (e.g., generating the report).
-- **Client**: Creates and configures the command objects.

-For report generation, the client (e.g., a user interface) creates a command for a specific report type, the invoker (e.g., a task queue) schedules it, and the receiver (e.g., a report generator service) processes the data.

 ## Applying the Command Pattern to Report Generation